rjtch/cdviz/demos/README.md

 Name                                    Description
-ci                                      Run all the ci tasks clean                                   Clean / Delete every stacks example_01:run                          Launch cdviz-collector cli with content (data & configuration) of the example_01 folder stack:compose:delete                    Stop & remove the docker compose demo (and local data) stack:compose:down                      Stop the docker compose demo stack:compose:up                        Launch the docker compose demo (in foreground)
+ci                                      Run all the ci tasks clean                                   Clean / Delete every stacks use_cases:run                          Launch cdviz-collector cli with content (data & configuration) of the use_cases folder stack:compose:delete                    Stop & remove the docker compose demo (and local data) stack:compose:down                      Stop the docker compose demo stack:compose:up                        Launch the docker compose demo (in foreground)